Carbs & Anxiety: How Carbs Affect Mental Health

 Like I said, our bodies are good at regulating themselves, however we still must listen.
 Though it can be easy to ignore hunger cues when you are busy, we get hunger cues because we need fuel.
 You may find that when you are truly listening to your hunger cues, you need more snacks.
 That’s okay!
 Especially if those snacks include complex carbohydrates paired with a source of protein and or fat!

-With the lifestyle changes we are all experiencing right now, I think it’s safe to say we are all a little more anxious than usual.
+So as the seasons change and you are meandering through your local grocery store, farmers market or harvesting your own produce, think about how you can incorporate this important energy source into your diet.
 Fortunately, we can try to stabilize mood changes and ease anxiety caused by low blood glucose by providing the brain with the right kind of fuel.
 Stay Healthy!

 Learn More About Nutritional Wellness